MicrosoftDocs/quantum-docs-pr/articles/quantum-InstallConfig.md

     - Ignore the last line of the Windows section (after the image): "Then click here to continue."

 > [!TIP]
-> Step 3 above will not be needed after release.
+> Step 4 above will not be needed after the release.
 ## Validating your setup

 1. Clone the quantum Libraries repository.